 - a contribution towards the business improvement levy (see below)

-There is also an increase in funding for maternity, parental leave and sickness absence, in line with the situation in England (further detail below).
+There is also an increase in funding for maternity, parental leave and sickness absence, in line with the situation in England but with some Welsh elements (further detail below).
 Whilst the uplift will not provide a universal reprieve to the sustainability and workload challenges, it will go some way in delivering much needed resources directly into practices.

 Changes to QOF

 The Welsh Government’s letter of 3 April 2017 outlines the changes to QOF.
-There are no changes to how aspiration and achievement payments are made, and of course, CPI (as of value on 1 Jan 2018) and APDF will be applied as usual.
+There are no changes to how aspiration and achievement payments are made, and of course, Contractor Population Index (CPI, as of value on 1 Jan 2018) and Adjusted Disease Prevalence Factor (APDF) will be applied as usual.

 Revised guidance on the operation of QOF for 2017/18 has been published by Welsh Government, concerning changes to the various domains within QOF.
 The changes are summarised below: